wkdgmr/wkdmod/README.md

 - Bard is now buffed when wearing Unique, Medium, and Light Armor.
 However receives a debuff when wearing non-Unique Heavy Armor (same as Monk).
 - Golem has been buffed significantly and can no longer take Friendly Fire damage.
 - Rogue gains +100 on Normal, +500 on Nightmare, or +1000 on Hell experience points when disarming a trap
 - The Thorns affix has been reworked into Holy Fire.
-Holy Fire damage can be boosted by elemental damage Oils and will do full additive damage from any equipped   Holy Fire source to any
-  Monster that melee hits the player.
+Holy Fire damage can be boosted by elemental damage Oils and will do full additive damage from any equipped Holy Fire source to any Monster that melee hits the player (Holy Shock has replaced Flash, Exploding Bone Armor added as special item empowered effect).
 - The Damage% line of affixes have been buffed, ending with Merciless which now can get up to 250% damage (151 - 250).
 - The +Damage line of affixes have been buffed, ending with Slaughter, which now can get up to +50 damage (17 - 50).
 - Nerfed Apocalypse in Diablo so it acts like its Hellfire counterpart
 - Swapped some scrolls out for the four oils I added in Hellfire, nobody will miss them
+- New Item effect: Empowerment (Can be found on the Amulet of Empowerment (Hellfire) or the Amulet of the Horadrim (Diablo))

 **UNIQUE ITEM OVERHAUL**
 - Quest uniques have been brought in line with how easy they are to obtain, but mostly have also received buffs (a small handful nerfed) and can be farmed for      better/preferred rolls on stats